Health Indicator Report of Melanoma of the Skin Incidence

 DenominatorThe total population of Utah for a specific time period.

-How Do We Compare With the U.S.?Utah has consistently ranked as the highest state nationally in terms of melanoma death and incidence.
-In 2013, the age-adjusted melanoma incidence rate in Utah was 37.4 per 100,000 and 20.7 in the U.S.
+How Do We Compare With the U.S.?Utah has consistently ranked as the highest state nationally in terms of melanoma incidence (and resulting mortality).
+In 2016 (the latest national data available), the age-adjusted melanoma incidence rate in the US was 22.2 cases per 100,000 persons, compared to almost double the rate in Utah 41.6 cases per 100,000 persons.

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention, and cancer survivorship advocacy.